gitpod-io/website/src/routes/blog/from-gatsby-to-svelte.md

 ### Gatsby plugins

 The Svelte ecosystem is not (yet) as established as the Gatsby ecosystem.
 However, thanks to the flexibility of mdsvex, we were able to use some Markdown related [remark](https://github.com/remarkjs/remark) plugins.
 For some use cases, we wrote [our own plugins](https://github.com/gitpod-io/website/tree/main/src/utils) to cover specific needs.

+Dana Woodman recently shared an interesting [thought on the Svelte ecosystem](https://twitter.com/DanaWoodman/status/1390030682789859329) that is worth paraphrasing: Many existing, vanilla JS libraries work effortlessly with Svelte which opens up an even wider ecosystem than what you get with React.

 ## Lessons learned